kanety/mixin_comment/README.md

 ## Usage

-Add comments abount mixin module preceding to the module definition.
+Add comments with specific labels preceding to the module definition.
-Its format is same as the label of rdoc as follows:
+For example:

 ```ruby
 # [required methods] method, method2